preisz/CSE_Sem3/FEM-Multiphys/Aucoustic/report.md

 # Problem Description
 This homework investigates acoustic wave propagation within an open domain featuring a solid scatterer.
 Through the designated tasks, acoustic scattering is studied in the time and frequency domain.
 One can observe the influence of both stiff and flexible solids on the wave propagation.

 The problem’s geometry is illustrated in the accompanying sketch, with the solid scatterer situated in the middle of the acoustic domain.
 The excitation boundary condition is characterized by a uniform normal velocity with an amplitude of 1 at $\Gamma_{e}$.
 Absorbing boundary condition (ABC) is assumed to simulate free field condition at $\Gamma_{ABC}$.

 The interested frequency range of the study is **100 to 1000 Hz**.
-The density and compression modulus of air are **1.225 kg/m^3** and **1.4271 · 10E5 Pa**.
-The flexible body is constructed from foam with density, Young modulus and Poisson number of **320 kg/m3**, **35.3 · 10E6 Pa** and **0.383**, respectively.
+The density and compression modulus of air are **1.225 $kg/m^3$** and **$1.4271 · 10^5 Pa$**.
+The flexible body is constructed from foam with density, Young modulus and Poisson number of **$320 kg/m^3$**, **$35.3 \cdot 10^6 Pa$** and **$0.383$**, respectively.

 # 1. Create a suitable mesh for the problem
 • _define the necessary regions and assign meaningful names._
 • _estimate the necessary spatial discretization.
 (1 Point)_
 • _create an image of your mesh and describe how you choose the discretization (1 Point)_

 The wave equation that describes the propagation of acoustic waves, has smooth solution.
 For this reason, I used higher order elements (quadratic _QUAD_).
-One should to try avoidung mesh distortions, for this reason I used laplacian smoothing.  <br>
+One should to try avoiding mesh distortions, for this reason I used laplacian smoothing.  <br>

 The required discretization is frequency dependent.
 The meshize $d$ is determined by the highest excitation frequency $f_{max}$ according to